 Ig The item is ignored (i.e., processed syntactically but not semantically)

 The RIICS proforma specification is formed by copying clauses 7.2.2, 7.2.3, 7.2.4, 7.2.5, 7.2.6, 7.2.7, 7.2.8, 7.2.9, 7.2.10 and 7.2.11, completing the tables except for the "Support" and "AdditionalInfo" columns.
-RIICS proforma shall provide tables for OAS syntax elements which are not only defined in REST interface definition, but also contained in set S. To form a RIICS from a RIICS proforma, the supplier of the implementation shall fill in the "Support" and, if appropriate, "AdditionalInfo" columns of all the tables in the RIICS proforma.
+RIICS proforma shall provide tables for OAS syntax elements which are not only defined in REST interface specification, but also contained in the subset for ICS.
+To form an RIICS from an RIICS proforma, the supplier of the implementation shall fill in the "Support" and, if appropriate, "AdditionalInfo" columns of all the tables in the RIICS proforma.

 7.2.2 Path support proforma